SvenMichaelKlose/tunix/src/tunix/doc/index.md

   number of times to spare end-of- loop tests and conditional jumps.
-The backdraw is that the code is highly- specialized and can gain enormous sizes.
+The backdraw is that the code is highly- specialized and can gain impractical sizes.
 Copying an 8K memory block takes about 48K of speed code but is several magnitudes faster than a